-Anne is an Editor on the BMC Series, and has been the Editor for BMC Complementary and Alternative Medicine since August 2019.
+Anne is an Editor on the BMC Series, and has been the Editor for BMC Complementary Medicine and Therapies since August 2019.
 Anne has a Master’s degree in Molecular Genetics and a Bachelor’s degree in Medical Genetics, both from the University of Leicester.
 Anne previously worked on the BMC Series as an Assistant Editor, Senior Assistant Editor then as a Manuscript Editor.
-Before joining the BMC Series, Anne worked on a research project at the Institute of Psychiatry of King’s College London, before moving to the Middle East and working on a medical journal in Oman for two years.
+Before joining the BMC Series in May 2017, Anne worked on a research project at the Institute of Psychiatry of King’s College London, before moving to the Middle East and working on a medical journal in Oman for two years.
 This sparked her interest in scientific publishing, and led her to working at BioMed Central when she moved back to London.
-She is delighted to be working on BMC Complementary and Alternative Medicine and promoting open access.
+She is delighted to be working on BMC Complementary Medicine and Therapies and promoting open access.

 Esther is an Assistant Editor for the BMC Series and has been the Assistant Editor of BMC Complementary and Alternative Medicine since March 2019.
 Prior to joining the BioMed Central, Esther completed her MSc in Early Prehistory and Human Origins at the University of York, UK, investigating the cognitive evolution of decision making and mental time travel as shown through Palaeolithic stone tool assemblages.
 Previously she worked as a research intern at the British Museum.